HomeRight ArrowEducation

 If you're using Kalshi or Polymarket to bet on sports, here's what the legal landscape means for you right now.

 What if my state bans prediction markets?
 If a court orders geofencing in your state, you would lose access to trading — depending on the state it could be just sports, or could be everything.
-Non-sports markets (politics, economics, culture) are generally not targeted by state gaming regulators, though Nevada's action against Polymarket covered all event contracts.
+Nevada's ban covers sports, politics, and entertainment contracts.
+Arizona's criminal charges include election wagering.

 Is my money safe?
 Both Kalshi and Polymarket are CFTC-regulated designated contract markets.
 Customer funds are held in segregated accounts with clearing requirements.
-This is a higher level of fund protection than most offshore sportsbooks offer.
-However, the class action lawsuits allege that users betting against platform-affiliated market makers may not realize they're effectively betting against the house.
+However, the class action lawsuits allege users may not realize they're betting against the house.
+Both platforms announced new insider trading guardrails on March 23.

 » Return to top «